getanwar/graphql-query-builder/README.md

 # GraphQL Query Builder

-This package for your client application that communicate with a GraphQL server.
+This package for your client application that communicates with a GraphQL server.
 You can write `gql` flovored syntax for graphql query without having to depend on `graphql` package.
-It will help to reduce the bundle size.
+Thus it helps you to reduce the bundle size

 ## Usage

+This package is not a graphql client, so you have to handle data fetching.
+It only generates a graphql query for your input.
+You can use `fetch` or `axios` to send the query to your server

 ### Installation